codepath/android_guides/Networking-with-the-Volley-Library.md

 ### Using with OkHttp

-Although Volley uses the `HttpUrlConnection` interface for networking calls, the OkHttp library instead can be used instead since it also provides an implementation of this interface:
+Although Volley uses the `HttpUrlConnection` interface for networking calls, the OkHttp library can be used instead since it also provides an implementation of this interface:

 ```java
 public class OkHttpStack extends HurlStack {